 No, a SuperStream isn’t a great salmon fishing ground.
 And no, we’re not suggesting death by acronym.
 If you’re running a small business with employees, we’re about to make answering these questions easier.

-Take a walk through SuperStream with Orbit Accounting and Tax!
+Take a walk through SuperStream with The Orbit Group!

 SuperStream is a nifty new(ish) product from the ATO.
 SuperStream is the new way for employers to make super contributions for their staff.
 It’s electronic, easy to use and designed to make your life as a small business owner easier.

 If you use a payroll software package, you’ll need to to check that it’s SuperStream compliant.
 The good news is that our favourite, Xero, is compliant.
 And has been for some time.
 Yay!

 If you’re not using payroll software, you can take advantage of a Clearing House to get the job done.

 The Small Business Superannuation Clearing House is a free government service.
 It allows employees with less than 19 employees to make super contributions as a single payment.
 The Clearing House then distribute the payments to each employees own fund.
 This should significantly reduce the time spent sending multiple payments to different funds.
 Plus it removes the need to fill out endless contribution forms.

 The ATO has put this handy document together on the Small Business Clearing House if you want more info.
 And of course we’re available for some advice if you can already feel the steam coming from your ears.